 We know the question on your mind, San Antonians — when’s it going to get cold?
-It may be a little bit chilly now, but let’s take a look what winter may have in store for us.
+It may be warmer than usual now, but let’s take a look what winter may have in store for us.

 Temperatures

-The NOAA forecasts equal chances for both higher and lower temperatures in December, January, and February.
+The NOAA forecasts higher temperatures in December, January, and February.

-During that time frame, the researchers also predict higher precipitation than average.
+During that time frame, researchers also predict less precipitation than average.
+We know temperatures can fluctuate, that’s why we have a winter preparedness guide for your convenience.

 As a refresher, here’s what the winter months typically look like in San Antonio: